olivier01A/wireframing/README.md

 In summary: Wireframing in software development is not just a design exercise—it’s a strategic step that saves time, reduces costs, improves usability, and aligns technical and business objectives.
 It ensures that coding starts on a solid, well-structured foundation rather than assumptions.

+## wireframes guide the design process and facilitate communication among team

+## 1. Guiding the Design Process

+Wireframes act as a blueprint or skeletal framework for a project.
+By outlining the basic structure and layout, they allow designers and developers to focus on the user interface structure rather than visual styling.

+.Example: As mentioned in the key elements of a wireframe, Layout Structure defines the arrangement of elements on a page.
+By planning where navigation menus, content areas, and functional elements will sit, the team can ensure a logical flow for users before committing to detailed visuals.

+.Wireframes also make it easier to iterate on design ideas.
+Since they are low-fidelity, changes can be implemented quickly without the overhead of altering high-fidelity designs.
+This encourages experimentation and exploration of different layouts and functionalities.

+## 2. Facilitating Communication Among Team Members

+Wireframes serve as a common visual language that bridges gaps between designers, developers, and stakeholders.

+.Example: By showing Content Placement and Navigation, wireframes allow developers to understand what needs to be implemented and in which order, while stakeholders can give feedback on whether the layout aligns with business goals.

+.They also help identify usability issues early, such as confusing navigation or poorly structured content, which reduces misunderstandings later in the development process.

+## 3. Example in Practice

+Imagine a booking management system:

+.A wireframe could depict a Checkout feature where the user inputs booking details and payment information.
+The wireframe would outline:

+.The placement of input fields (Content Placement)

+.Steps in the checkout process (Functionality)

+.Menu navigation to return to previous steps (Navigation)

+By reviewing this wireframe, team members can quickly discuss potential pain points, missing elements, or workflow improvements before coding begins, saving time and reducing errors.

+## Summary:
+Wireframes guide the design process by establishing structure, allowing rapid iteration, and highlighting functionality.
+They facilitate communication by creating a shared understanding between designers, developers, and stakeholders, ensuring everyone is aligned before high-fidelity design or coding begins.